vivshaw/scratch/README.md

 ### 2: Find & Replace

 We can now find and replace notes on the Home screen.
 We display a Find & Replace panel, in which the user can enter their find and replace term.
-After the Find & Replace, the app maps over the selected notes with `API.put` calls, turning them into an array or Promises.
+When the Find & Replace is executed, the app maps over the selected notes with `API.put` calls, turning them into an array of Promises.
 Then we can return a `Promise.all()` so we know when all replacements are done.
-After this, we simply reload the notes from the API.
+After the `Promise.all()` resolves, we simply reload the notes from the API.

 ### 3: Loading States